NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

 - tecs
 - temp and mag calibration based on EKF when it is in a high confidence state
 - affine_from_points() verbosity
-- figure out/test airdata connections (no external port on pixracer?)
 - direct sd card logging
 - decide how best to detect and choose when multiple imu and compass are available.